How to write better image ALT attributes

 - The image will be displayed in a new window (see screen shot #1 above).

-- Click the inverted comma icon and a field will be revaled, enter your ALT attribute.
+- Click the inverted comma icon and a field will be revealed, enter your ALT attribute.

 Option 2: Image located in a dedicated image-field.

-- After logging into the CMS, navigate to the page and specific field that displays the image in question.
+- After logging into the CMS, navigate to the page with a specific field that displays the image in question.

 - Write your ALT text in the 'Description' field (see screen shot #2 above).

-Option 3: Add the ALT attribute just after upload
+Option 3: Add the ALT attribute right after upload

 - After logging into the CMS, navigate to the image upload field and upload your image to the CMS.